imagej/imagej.github.io/_pages/plugins/coloc-2.md

         1.  where the mask image is white (255 pixel value for an 8 bit greyscale image) colocalization will be analyzed for those pixels only.
 Where it is black (zero pixel value), the pixels will be ignored: not included in the analysis.
         2.  you can use a z stack as a 3D mask... it's up to you how you make that mask image, manually or by some automated method.
 4. Launch the Coloc 2 plugin from the menu item: Analyze - Colocalization Analysis - Coloc 2
-    1.  or use the command finder: press L then start typing Coloc, then choose the plugin with the arrow keys and hit enter, or double mouse click it to launch the plugin.
+    1.  or use the search bar: press L then start typing Coloc, then choose the plugin with the arrow keys and hit enter, or double mouse click it to launch the plugin.
 5. In the plugin's graphical user interface (GUI) choose the 2 images you want to analyze in the first 2 drop down lists.
     1. Select the images according to which you want to be channel 1 and which to be channel 2.
     2. In the third drop down list selection, select the image/channel you want to use that has the correct ROI or mask image